 I recently discovered chia seeds while working at a bubble tea shop and loved them so much I wanted to find other ways to incorporate them into meals: hence, the chia pudding I want to share with you!

 If you didn’t know already, chia seeds are considered a super food and are uber good for you.
-They’re loaded with fiber, omega-3 fats, protein, vitamins and minerals, and even better, they’re known to boost energy, which is exactly what ya girl needs.
+They’re loaded with fiber, omega-3 fats, protein, vitamins, and minerals.
+And even better, they’re known to boost energy, which is exactly what I need.

 I tested out Bon Appétit’s chia pudding recipe.
 Prep the chia seeds overnight and chop up some toppings in the morning.
 It can’t get much simpler!